 The recommended contribution is equal to the employer Normal Cost payment, plus a payment on the Unfunded Actuarial Accrued Liability or the employer's share of the amortization of Actuarial Surplus, plus an adjustment for any contribution excess/shortfall in the prior year.
-As of June 30, 2019, the average recommended employer contribution is 22.82% of compensation.
+As of June 30, 2020, the average recommended employer contribution is 22.56% of compensation.

-The Board sets the funding policy used to calculate the recommended contribution.
+The Board sets the funding policy used to calculate the recommended contribution based on layered amortization periods.
 See Section 4, Exhibit I for further details on the funding policy.

-The contribution requirement as of June 30, 2019 for fiscal year 2020/2021 is based on the data previously described, the actuarial assumptions and Plan provisions described in Section 4, including all changes affecting future costs adopted at the time of the actuarial valuation, actuarial gains and losses, and changes in the actuarial assumptions.
+The contribution requirement as of June 30, 2020 is based on the data previously described, the actuarial assumptions and Plan provisions described in Section 4, including all changes affecting future costs adopted at the time of the actuarial valuation, actuarial gains and losses, and changes in the actuarial assumptions.